BlueBrain/Brayns/README.md

 [Bug Report](https://github.com/BlueBrain/Brayns/issues) page.
 If you find an already reported problem, please update the corresponding issue with your inputs and outputs.

+## Acknowledgements

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology

+Copyright (c) 2021 Blue Brain Project/EPFL